eficode-academy/git-katas/detached-head/README.md

 We want to have a branch called `the-beginning` that is made from the first commit with message `A`.

-3. Can you do this by first causing a detatched head?
+3. Can you do this by first causing a detached head?

 ## Useful commands